oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-msteams/prepare-adb-msteams.md

 After creating required credential and configuration, you can use the **`DBMS_CLOUD_NOTIFICATION.SEND_DATA`** procedure to send the output of a query to your Microsoft Teams Channel.
 For more information, see [`SEND_DATA Procedure`](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/autonomous-dbms-cloud-notification.html#GUID-B3375A5B-79B1-43A5-B043-A7FA646FBF54).

-1. Specify the following parameters that are used in the following code example.
+1. Send query results to a Microsoft Teams Channel using the following the script.
+Specify the following parameters that are used in the following script.

     - provider: Enter **msteams**
     - credential_name: Enter your credential name such as **`TEAMS_CRED`**